 When you’re doing the first face-to-face meeting between two dogs, it’s best to organize this on a neutral territory away from your house.
 Most dogs can feel a little territorial when another animal first enters their home.

-Try to find a small, enclosed area where they can run around, as having them on a lead may also cause some territorial behaviour.
+Try to find a small, enclosed area where they can run around, as having them on a lead may also cause some territorial behavior.
 Allow your old dog to run around the area with the new dog out of sight.
 Then swap them over, still without physically meeting.
 The new dog will detect the scent of your old dog in the area and should be comfortable with it as you have already “introduced” them.

 When you are ready you can then bring your old dog into the enclosed area.
 They should now be comfortable enough with each other to meet.
-Keep watching their behaviour as they meet.
+Keep watching their behavior as they meet.
 High, wagging tails generally indicate they are not feeling threatened and are happy.
 Low tails, between their legs and low flat ears may indicate all is not well.
 If this happens, separate them and try getting them used to each other’s scents again.

 If you are bringing a puppy into a household with an older dog, you should always supervise them when they are together.
 Puppies always want to play and may be too rough for the older dog.
 Your older dog will still need alone time and time with the family so he doesn’t feel too upset and threatened.

-If they still do not appear happy when meeting you may need to seek the advice of a trainer or behaviourist.
+If they still do not appear happy when meeting you may need to seek the advice of a trainer or behaviorist.
 Adaptil collars or diffusers may also help to keep your older dog calm when dealing with a new friend.

 Introducing Two Cats